"I and the Father are One" John 10:30.

 The Messiah Yahoshua's prayer to the Heavenly Father did not go unanswered.
 His followers are one, in the manner described above, "just as" He and the Father are one.
 For we are commanded to "walk even as the Savior walked" (1 John 2:6)

-If you've come to believe the words of the Savior in that his Father is the Only True Elohim won't you please join us in worshiping the Father in spirit and Truth?
+If you've come to believe the words of the Savior in that his Father is the Only True God won't you please join us in worshiping the Father in spirit and Truth?

-For an explanation on the remainder of this passage, and who the 'gods' were that the Savior referred to in verse, 34-35, see the article, "I said you are elohim (or gods)."
+For an explanation on the remainder of this passage, and who the 'gods' were that the Savior referred to in verse, 34-35, see the article, "I said you are gods."